• Skip to primary navigation

 Instructions

-• Heat bacon fat in a saute pan and saute shallots until translucent.
+• Heat bacon fat over medium heat and saute onions until translucent.

 • Add chopped bacon, vinegar, and apricot preserves and simmer until preserves have dissolved, stirring as needed.